vnsugadev/eliwah-lua/README.md

 The reasons of using a old version is mainly because the original mod developer lost interest, and the re-creations of the RedPower mod wasn't the best in the late versions.

-Keep in mind if you want to run this code, it's highly undocumented, and not at all re-configurable depending on how you set it up.
+Keep in mind if you want to run this code, it's highly undocumented, and not easily re-configurable.
 I shall put a World download which is more convinient sometime in the future.

 In the meantime, feel free totally to bug me about how slow this project is and I would be amazed if I even made any changes than adding this very line.

+Update: The elevator now actually functions to a decent amount.
+I am happy as is really.
+Big achievement for me, however, obviously, this is not the end.

+More advanced scheduling can be added with even directions.